imrigp/SuperPrice/README.md

 # SuperPrice

 A Java RESTful web service which provides real-time data about supermarket chains, stores, items, prices, and (soon) discounts.
+There are 800+ stores, more than 120k items, and 4mil+ price records, which update regularly.
 ## Production

 I set up a production server: